Drammen, Norway Guide

 Day Trips

-Approximately 1 hour 30 minutes by train Kongsberg, a historic silver mining town, offers a fascinating glimpse into Norway's industrial past.
-Visit the Norwegian Mining Museum to learn about the town's silver mining heritage, explore the Kongsberg Church, and enjoy the scenic surroundings.
+Approximately 1 hour 30 minutes by train or car Kongsberg, a historic silver mining town, offers a fascinating glimpse into Norway's industrial past.
+Visit the Norwegian Mining Museum, explore the Kongsberg Church, and wander through the charming town center.
+The surrounding area also offers opportunities for hiking and outdoor activities.

-Approximately 1 hour 15 minutes by bus Tønsberg
+Approximately 1 hour 15 minutes by train or car Sandefjord

 Travel Time